-I refer to the latest alternate option proposed by Mirvac with so many flights of steps on various levels on the supposedly public open space on the top of the northern podium.
+I refer to the latest alternate option proposed by Mirvac still have too many flights of steps on various levels on the supposedly public open space on the top of the northern podium.
 They are problematic for older people with walking frames and unfriendly/unsafe for young kids running around.
 The use of the park is very limited.